Djinang language: History

 Djinang is a language found in the Northern Territory of Australia in Arnhem Land.
 Djinang is a part of the Yolngu language family—consisting of 11 other languages.
-It is a part of the much larger Pama-Nyungan language family—285 languages (Lewis, Simons, Fennig 2013).
+It is a part of the much larger Pama-Nyungan language family—285 languages.
 Mark Harvey (2011) writes "Pama-Nyungan is a genetic grouping, which occupies ca. 90% of the continent".
-Djinang has several dialects: Manyarring, Marrangu, Murrungun, Balmbi, Djaḏiwitjibi, Mildjingi, and Wuḻaki (Wurlaki) (Waters 1983), but has only one sister language, which is the endangered language of Djinba, spoken by 45 people (Lewis, Simons, Fennig 2013).
+Djinang has several dialects: Manyarring, Marrangu, Murrungun, Balmbi, Djaḏiwitjibi, Mildjingi, and Wuḻaki (Wurlaki), but has only one sister language, which is the endangered language of Djinba, spoken by 45 people.

 Population

 The people are simply called the Djinang.
-Based on the 2006 census their population is 220 people (Lewis, Simons, Fennig 2013).
-The Djinang are genetically linked with 90% of Australia, which points to a common ancestor from the distant past (Harvey 2011).
+Based on the 2006 census their population is 220 people.
+The Djinang are genetically linked with 90% of Australia, which points to a common ancestor from the distant past.
 Multilingualism is highly prevalent, not just with the Djinang, but throughout all of Australia.
 It came as a necessity for very specific reasons.
 First, when visiting a clan that has a different language, it is proper etiquette to speak in the host's language.
-Not only is it polite, but more importantly to the Aboriginal people, it appeases the ancient ancestors of the host clan (Harvey 2011).
+Not only is it polite, but more importantly to the Aboriginal people, it appeases the ancient ancestors of the host clan.
 Likewise, children usually have a father from one clan and a mother from another clan.
-While the father's language would be the child's primary language, the child would learn the mother's language and would speak to her in her own language (Harvey 2011).
+While the father's language would be the child's primary language, the child would learn the mother's language and would speak to her in her own language.